Integrals of stable envelopes for cotangent bundles to Grassmannians: Combinatorial Interpretations

-As mentioned previously, when $k=1$, the $n$ integers are simply the binomial coefficients.
+as a finite set of integers.
+We find it constructive to fix $k$ and consider the infinite sequence $\cup_n Z_{k,n}$, along with its labeling of components in terms of $n$.

+As mentioned previously, $\cup_nZ_{1,n}$ is simply the set of binomial coefficients.
+An individual component $Z_{1,n}$ corresponds to the $n$th row of Pascal's triangle, so there is an obvious recurrence relation between $Z_{1,n}$ and $Z_{1,n+1}$ given by Pascal's rule.
 These integers for $k>1$ appear to be a new generalization of the binomial coefficients, so their combinatorics is of independent interest.